RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - 3. The defendant:
       - a) Receives an incontrovertible benefit from the good/service; and
       - b) Freely accepts the good/service.
-    - 4. It’s clear that the plaintiff was not acting gratuitously.
+    - 4. It's clear that the plaintiff was not acting gratuitously.
-    - The defendant must pay a ‘reasonable amount’ for the good/service.
+    - The defendant must pay a 'reasonable amount' for the good/service.
     - Arguable when:
       - > There is no contract; or
-      - > Any relevant contract is void, unenforceable, discharged, or doesn’t account for the circumstances of the case.
+      - > Any relevant contract is void, unenforceable, discharged, or doesn't account for the circumstances of the case.
   - QUANTUM MERUIT
     - Codelfa Construction Pty Ltd v State Rail Authority of NSW (1982) 149 CLR 337
   - PROMISSORY ESTOPPEL